Biodiversity Net Gain

 Biodiversity Net Gain Update for Agents and Developers

 You may be aware of biodiversity net gain (BNG).
 This is an approach to development that aims to leave the natural environment in a measurably better state than it was beforehand.
+Biodiversity net gain is now mandatory for certain types of development under the Environment Act 2021.

 Achieving 10% net gain means fully compensating for losses of habitat on a development site, but then going further so that overall there is a gain in habitat of at least 10% as a result of the development process.
-The Government is introducing this requirement to help meet its aspiration to leave the environment in a better state than it found it, and to help meet targets for nature recovery required under the Environment Act.
+The Government has introduced this requirement to help meet its aspiration to leave the environment in a better state than it found it, and to help meet targets for nature recovery required under the Environment Act.
 Since 01 January 2023, all public authorities have been under a statutory duty to conserve and enhance biodiversity.
 The main areas of the National Park’s work that help to deliver the Authority’s biodiversity duty are set out in Table 1 of the Authority’s Biodiversity Duty Reporting Update (December 2023).
 In terms of planning policy, in addition to the NPPF’s requirement for net gain in biodiversity (paragraph 180), Policy SP6 in the adopted Local Plan requires proposals to protect, maintain and enhance features of the natural environment, including habitats and species of biodiversity importance.

 (i) For residential: where the number of dwellings to be provided is between one and nine inclusive on a site having an area of less than one hectare, or where the number of dwellings to be provided is not known, a site area of less than 0.5 hectares.